ReachFive/identity-android-sdk/README.md

 Since the demo application uses Google services, you need to create a new [Firebase](https://firebase.google.com/) project.
 Download the `google-services.json` file associated and put it at the root of the `/app` directory.

-You also need to set the ReachFive client's domain and client ID in the `/app/src/main/assets/env` file as follow:
+You also need to set the ReachFive client configuration in the `/app/src/main/assets/env` file as below:

 ```
 # formatted as key=value
 DOMAIN=my-reachfive-url
 CLIENT_ID=my-reachfive-client-id
+SCHEME=my-reachfive-url-scheme
 ```

+The URL scheme must follow this pattern: `reachfive-${clientId}://callback`.

 Finally install the dependencies with [Gradle](https://gradle.org/) (it will be done automatically with Android Studio), select a virtual device and run the application.